Skip to main content

 Supply vs. demand gap = 250 hours/week ➖ 275 hours/week = -25 hours/week.

-Note: In this example, I’m assuming that engineers don’t require any special skill sets based on the workstream.
+In this example, I’m assuming that engineers don’t require any special skill sets based on the workstream.
 In reality, you might need to forecast demand based on role to ensure you are engaging people with the appropriate skill set to complete the work.

-3. Capacity Planning
+3. Determine Capacity Planning Strategy

 You’ve determined that project demand exceeds capacity by 25 hours/week.
 Now, you have to decide what you’re going to do about it.

 If your budget permits, it might be worth adopting a lead strategy.
-Hire 1 full-time employee now to buy you some lead time in advance of the upcoming facilities need.
+Hire 1 full-time employee now to buy you some lead time in advance of the upcoming need.

 What if your stakeholders refuse and/or the money isn’t there?
 You’ve got a couple options: